| |

 Constructive play has also been proven to improve mathematical abilities in young children.

-Imaginative or pretend play is amazing for cognitive development in toddlers.
-As children act out and assume various roles, they are developing planning, negotiation, execution, problem-solving, and improvisation skills.
+Imaginative or pretend play provides your child with so many amazing benefits.
+As children act out and assume various roles, they develop planning, negotiation, execution, and improvisation skills.

-As children communicate during pretend play, they are also growing their language and literacy skills.
-Young children tend to actively talking about what they are doing, and what they are planning to do next.
+This is also a great language activity for toddlers.
+Young children tend to actively talk about what they are doing, and what they are planning to do next.
+This helps to grow the communication, language, and social skills.

 These studies also showed beneficial effects on language learning since children are communicating with each other during physical play.

-Incorporating more physical activity both indoors and outdoors is a great way to promote healthy development and an active lifestyle.
+Incorporating more physical activity with indoor and outdoor play is a great way to promote healthy development and an active lifestyle.

 4) Puzzles

-Puzzles are one of my favorite activities for both toddlers and older children.
-Puzzles help to improve attention span, critical thinking, and problem-solving skills.
+There are so many amazing benefits of puzzles for kids.
+They help to improve attention span, critical thinking, and problem-solving skills.

-According to a research article from Sciencedaily.com, the type of puzzles that children can do actually depends on their current cognitive development stage.
+According to a research article from Sciencedaily.com, the type of puzzles a child can do depends on their current cognitive developmental stage.
 3-year-olds tend to complete puzzles using a trial-and-error method, whereas 4-year-olds will use the reference picture to complete the puzzle.

 Make sure you choose the right puzzle for your child’s age to avoid frustration.
 As children become more confident, they will seek out more difficult puzzles.